Ozempic for weight loss

 Q: Where can I get Ozempic in Seattle?

-A: KPM offers medical weight loss programs in the greater Seattle area that include the use of Ozempic.
+A: KPM offers medical weight loss programs in the greater Puget Sound area that include the use of Ozempic.